 The only drawback is there is no restaurant on site.
 We typically go here, have a couple of beers, ride the airboat, and then head out to Cocoa Beach for a bite to eat.
-You can easily combine all the fun on this trip into a full day out by mixing the airboat ride with the beach.
+You can easily combine all the fun on this trip into a full day by mixing the airboat ride with the beach.

 They are slightly more expensive than some, but I think they are well worth it.
-You can view current pricing here.

 Address: 28501 E Colonial Dr, Christmas, FL 32709

-Lone Cabbage Twister Airboat Rides
+3. Lone Cabbage Twister Airboat Rides

-Another favorite that is also roughly thirty minutes away from Orlando.
+Another favorite is also roughly thirty minutes away from Orlando.
 Twister Airboat Rides operate from the Lone Cabbage.
 A lesser-known spot that many of us locals frequent with guests.
 It’s west of Cocoa Village on Hwy 520.
 The airboat rides here are just as thrilling as others, but the body of water, the Indian River, is much denser.
-So once you are on the water is does not feel quite as remote as Midway.
+So once you are on the water, it does not feel quite as remote as Midway.
 You can dine here and watch the alligators from the deck.
 Yes, often, they are right there waiting.
 If you are feeling adventurous, try eating some fried gator here.

 The Lone Cabbage features live entertainment every Sunday from 1 pm until 5 pm, be sure and check out the entertainment schedule!

 Twister Airboat rides can be more affordable if you only opt for a 30-minute ride.
-You can view current pricing here.

 Address: 8199 State Road 520 Cocoa, FL 32926

-Black Hammock Airboat Rides
+5. Black Hammock Airboat Rides

-Once you have done the airboat ride, head to the restaurant, you can taste a sampler platter of gator cooked four ways!
+Once you have done the airboat ride, head to the restaurant, you can taste a sampler platter of gator-cooked four ways!

 They have free live alligator and bird exhibits.
 And, on Saturdays, you can watch trainers feed the 12-foot resident gator Hammy on Sunday afternoons.